BCG-X-Official/facet/sphinx/source/index.rst

 gamma Documentation
 ========================================

-This is the documentation page of BCGs *gamma* library, which is hosted at `GitHub <https://git.sourceai.io/schneider-joerg/yield-engine/>`_.
+This is the documentation page of BCG's *gamma* library, which is hosted at `GitHub <https://git.sourceai.io/schneider-joerg/yield-engine/>`_.